athenaeum-app/.github/profile/README.md

 * **Markdown Support:** Create and edit moments using standard Markdown syntax.
 * **GitHub Flavored Markdown (GFM):** Use enhanced Markdown rendering with GFM support for tables, task lists, and more.
 * **Syntax Highlighting:** Code blocks within your moments will be highlighted using highlight.js for improved readability.
-* **Chat:** Send and receive chat messages per library.
-Also available for offline libraries, for short and quick logging.
-No logging in is required.
 * **No Accounts Required:** Athena requires no accounts at all.
 Even for online-libraries.
 No need to keep track of another set of credentials.

 ---